satansdeer/satansdeer.github.com/content/legacy-posts/react-console-snake-game-tutorial/index.md

 ## Conclusion

-Even though Ink is not intended to make games - as you can see even this is totally possible.
+Even though Ink is not intended to make games - as you can see even this is possible.

 I like how easy it is now to create cli apps of any level of complexity, yay!